eduvpn/documentation/API.md

 1. OAuth tokens can be revoked or expire.
 The application will need to deal with this.
 If a token no longer works (or is about to expire) a new token needs to be obtained (though user interaction with the browser).
-In the future, the "refresh token" MAY be implemented in case of token expiry.
+In the future, the "refresh token" flow will be implemented for dealing with token expiry;
 2. VPN server configuration can change which would require an update to the configuration of the client.
 This does not necessarily mean a new client certificate is required as well.
 It could for example be a change in allowed